saracalhas/MRes_dissertation_qmul/README.md

       - Missing data checks and removal of data based on criteria
       - Check for outliers
       - MCAR/MAR assumptions test
-      - Summary statistics (section 5.4)
+      - Summary statistics (section 5.4 of dissertation)
       - Imputation of missing data with KNN
       * GFAP_NEFL_normalised: Script for the two linear regressions done to account for the effect of age in GFAP and NEFL is included in the machine learning as classification folder

 - **Descriptive statistics**
     - Script for summary and descriptive statistics done (section 5.4).
-This is included in notebook: Data_pre_process_and_statsanalysis.ipynb (in Data_pre_process_and_statsanalysis folder)
+This is included in notebook: Data_pre_process_and_statsanalysis.ipynb (in **Data_pre_process_and_descriptive_stats folder**)

 - **Machine learning as a classification**
-    - First experiment set (section 5.4.1.3.1): Name of files: [include name of file]
+    - First experiment set (section 5.4.1.3.1): Name of folder: 1st_set_experiments
+      * Three sub-folders with the python scripts of the classifiers explored: SVMs, Random Forest and XGBoost
-    - Second experiment set (section 5.4.1.3.2): Name of files: [include name of file]
+    - Second experiment set (section 5.4.1.3.2): Name of folder: 2nd_set_experiments
+      * Three sub-folders with the python scripts of the experiments run per dementia prediction threshold (Dementia_overall; 5 to 10 years prediction; over 10 years prediction)
-    - Third experiment set (section 5.4.1.3.3): Name of files: [include name of file]
+    - Third experiment set (section 5.4.1.3.3): Name of folder: 3rd_set_experiments
+      * includes python script for the refit with normalised GFAP and NEFL variables
-    - Fourth experiment set (section 5.4.1.3.4): Name of files: [include name of file]
+    - Fourth experiment set (section 5.4.1.3.4): Name of folder: 4th_set_experiments
+      * includes python scrupt for fourth experiment: speech in noise variable

 - **Survival machine learning**
     -  Code as per described in section 5.4.2.
-Name of files: [include name of file]
+Name of folder: Survival_Machine_Learning

  - **Summary of results**
       Python code for the summary of the results for the first and second round of experiments (section 6.2.1 and 6.2.2).